Magic in Conliah

 Soul Binding & Enchanting

-- Yellow Soul Bound Artifacts: Requires sacrifice.
+- Yellow Soul Bound Artifacts: Requires a living creature.
 The most common way to enchant artifacts with powerful magical properties is through the sacrifice of a living thing.
 The Imperial Cult does not forbid the use of animals for this purpose.
+The process typically involves killing an animal and trapping its soul in a jar, which is affixed to the artifact the enchanter seeks to enhance.

-- Blue Enchanted Artifacts & Locations: Does not require sacrifice.
+- Blue Enchanted Artifacts & Locations: Does not require a living creature.
 Ardents and Devouts can imbue blue soul material into a physical object or location, granting it the power to repel Cthonians.
-This is a very difficult process for all metals except silver, which readily absorbs blue soul material.
+This is a very difficult process for all mediums except silver, which readily absorbs blue soul material.
+The use of a jar is not required, and instead the silver directly absorbs blue soul material.

-- Red Enchanted Artifacts & Location: Does not require sacrifice.
+- Red Enchanted Artifacts & Location: Does not require a living creature.
 Various forces of Cthonia can imbue red soul material into a physical object or location, granting it destructive and corrupting powers.
+The use of a jar is not required, and instead the medium directly absorbs red soul material.

-- Artifical Constructs: The nature of artifical constructs varies greatly based on their soul origin.
-These are elaborated upon in much greater detail in the Monsters section (see Artificial Monsters).
+- Artifical Constructs and Undead: The nature of artifical constructs varies greatly based on their soul origin.
+These are elaborated upon in much greater detail in the Monsters section (see Artificial Monsters and Undead sections).
 The Magellian Empire experimented on the binding of green souls in various ways now considered heretical by the Imperial Cult, but the art was lost to time.
 In theory, the Imperial Cult also seeks to destroy these constructs to free their green souls, but it's a secondary concern as compared to eliminating Cthonic threats.

 Magic Wielders in Cthonia